Scalability Considerations for Impala

 How Impala handles scratch disk space for spilling:

-technique, without any name conflicts for these temporary files.)
-You can specify a different location by
+can specify a different location by starting the

 Memory usage for SQL operators:

-On each host that participates in the query, each such operator in a query accumulates memory
+each host that participates in the query, each such operator in a query requires memory

-of memory used depends on the portion of the data being handled by that host, and thus might
+The amount data depends on the portion of the data being handled by that host, and thus the operator may end up consuming different amounts of memory on different hosts.

 Added in: This feature was added to the

-This feature was extended to cover join queries, aggregation functions, and analytic
+Impala 1.4.
+This feature was extended to cover join queries, aggregation functions, and

-functions in Impala 2.0.
-The size of the memory work area required by
+analytic functions in Impala 2.0.
+The size of the memory work area required by each

 Avoiding queries that spill to disk: